Sintijaerte/EDIBO/HWs/HW1/README.md

 Uzdevuma apraksts

-Analysis of Windows event logs using Pandas dataframe
+Analysis of Windows Event logs using Pandas DataFrame